IDEKENTERPRISES/IDEKENTERPRISES/README.md

 # IDEKENTERPRISES

-I am an experienced student with a passion for cyber security.
+I am an experienced student with a passion for cyber security, VR and AI.

 🖥️Programming Skills:
 - Node.js